DaneWeber/presentations/EngineeringTeamVision/EngineeringTeamVision.md

 ## Disciplined Professionalism

-You are trusted<br />to act in the best interests of our clients.
+You are trusted<br />to act in the best interests of Anchore.

 <p class="fragment">Do it the right way.
 Do it well.</p>